TristanH/LetsGo/README.md

 Made for Hack The North 2014 with Sina Ghaffari.
 We used Django/Python for the backend, messy javascript and typical web stuff for the front end.
 Our data came from the Google Maps and Yelp APIs.
 Overall a very fun project and we really think it solved a problem a lot of people have.

+To do:

+-Save user sessions so they can't refresh and vote again -Make UI a bit nicer :)
+-Display session description nicely